DiegoReiriz/AkkaAgentsExample/README.markdown

 ```

-Now we need to connect the agent to the socket, for that purppose we have to communicate our agent with the IO agent that manages the communication with the Socket and we also have to implement the receive method of our agent, because the IO agent will send use message with information about the socket.
+Now we need to connect the Actor to the socket, for that purppose we have to communicate our Actor with the IO Actor that manages the communication with the Socket and we also have to implement the receive method of our Actor, because the IO Actor will send use message with information about the socket.

 ```scala
 import java.net.InetSocketAddress